 Key Takeaway

-If you want to find the best deals for your private equity firm, you need a modern, data-driven approach with the right technologies.
+If you want to find the best deals for your private equity firm, you need a modern, data-driven approach with the right technologies and processes.
 Building relationships and implementing the advice outlined above will enable your firm to create a steady pipeline of actionable and lucrative deals.